averyscottnorris/ACBrewingCalculator/README.md

 # Legal

-By downloading and/or using this software, you agree to and and all terms listed here and in the attached GPL license.
+By downloading and/or using this software, you agree to any and all terms listed here and in the attached GPL license.
 The use of this software is strictly at your own risk.
 ACBrewingCalculator and its developers assume no liability for any use or misuse of this software